 Laytime is a very practical subject but it also causes many legal disputes.
-Thus it is essential to keep up-to-date with the relevant law cases which will be presented during this session and the following ones during the seminar.
+Thus it is essential to keep up-to-date with the relevant law cases which will be presented during this session and the following ones during the course.

 Commencement of Laytime

 Practical Laytime Problems